mostwelcome/java9-modularity/README.md

 `IntStream.iterate(1, i -> i < 100, i -> i + 1).forEach(System.out::println);`
 The second argument is a lambda that returns true until the current element in the IntStream becomes 100.
 This simple example therefore prints the integers 1 until 99 on the console.

-Besides these additions on Stream itself, the integration between Optional and Stream has been improved.
+Besides, these additions on Stream itself, the integration between Optional and Stream has been improved.
 It's now possible to turn an Optional object into a (possibly empty) Stream with the new `stream` method on Optional:

 Stream<Integer> s = Optional.of(1).stream();
 Turning an Optional into a Stream is especially useful when composing complex Stream pipelines.